 Revaluation reserve

 Revaluation reserve has been created on account of the revaluation of land situated at various company locations.
-Accordingly, the land is accounted for in the financial statements at market price based on the valuation received from a registered valuer, and the difference between the market value and the book value is recognized as a revaluation reserve.
+Accordingly, land has been recorded in the financial statements at its market value, based on valuations obtained from a registered valuer.
+The difference between the market value and the carrying value of the land has been recognised as a revaluation reserve under the head Other Equity.

 Nature of Security and Terms of Repayment of Long term borrowings

-Working capital facilities includes cash credit, Invoked SBLC from banks and are secured by first pari-passu charge by way of hypothecation of raw materials, work-in-progress, finished goods and trade receivables both present and future and second pari-passu charge on the fixed assets of the Company.
+Working capital facilities includes cash credit, overdarfaft facility against fixed deposit, Invoked SBLC from banks and are secured by first pari-passu charge by way of hypothecation of raw materials, work-in-progress, finished goods, fixed deposit of the company and trade receivables both present and future and second pari-passu charge on the fixed assets of the Company.
 These facilities are further secured by way of first pari-passu charge on the immovable properties of the Company and personal guarantee of Dr. Kailash S. Choudhari.
-It carries interest in the range of 12.45% to 16.20 % p.a.
+It carries interest in the range of 710% to 16.40% (Previous year: 12.45% to 16.20 % p.a.)

 36. Segment information